 - Safety: If the teen’s behavior is trending toward escalation in a way that creates a safety risk for them or their immediate family – and you can offer clear examples of this behavior – then this can serve as a wake-up call for parents sitting on the fence.

 Second, after you cover your therapeutic bases, understand that the practical details related to seeking and committing to residential treatment may be overwhelming.
 If you have an office staff capable of running down questions about insurance coverage, out-of-pocket costs, length of stay, and potential modes of treatment, then have them prepare this information ahead of time – within reason, of course.
 Any extra support, particularly during these initial stages, can take the edge off, and make the decision to pursue residential treatment less fraught with anxiety and fear.
-At very least, you can provide phone numbers, locations, and third-party resources for parents to pursue.
+At the very least, you can provide phone numbers, locations, and third-party resources for parents to pursue.

 Finally, recognize that for many parents, admitting their child needs to leave home to receive treatment is tantamount to an admission of failure.
 Get this out on the table right away, and dispel the notion as quickly as possible.
 Remind parents why they came to you in the first place: their teenager needed help they couldn’t provide themselves.
 They weren’t failures then, and they’re not failures now.
-The opposite is true: it takes courage to commit to residential treatment, and it may well be the best parenting decision they every make.
+The opposite is true: it takes courage to commit to residential treatment, and it may well be the best parenting decision they ever make.

 Residential Treatment Programs at Evolve